wdescamps/side_projects/ObsidianGPT/MyNewVault/ Audio Data/ WaveNet.md

 Keep in mind that WaveNet can be computationally heavy, and the sample code above might require adjustments depending on your specific use case and data.

+## Resources

+a.
+WaveNet official research paper: This is the original research paper from DeepMind that explains the WaveNet model in-depth. (https://arxiv.org/abs/1609.03499)
+b.
+Fast-WaveNet: An efficient implementation of WaveNet, Fast-WaveNet speeds up the generation process through a fast inverse autoregressive flow. (https://github.com/tomlepaine/fast-wavenet)
+c.
+TensorFlow-WaveNet: An open-source TensorFlow implementation of WaveNet for faster training on GPUs. (https://github.com/ibab/tensorflow-wavenet)

 **See Also**:

 - [[ Mel Frequency Cepstral Coefficients (MFCC)]]